This is your morning Open Thread. Pour your favorite beverage and review the past and comment on the future.

 That great suffragist and excellent counter, Carrie Chapman Catt, estimated that the struggle had involved 56 referendum campaigns directed at male voters, plus “480 campaigns to get Legislatures to submit suffrage amendments to voters, 47 campaigns to get constitutional conventions to write woman suffrage into state constitutions; 277 campaigns to get State party conventions to include woman suffrage planks, 30 campaigns to get presidential party campaigns to include woman suffrage planks in party platforms and 19 campaigns with 19 successive Congresses.”

-As Ms. Catt tell is and to no one’s surprise the Senate was the biggest obstacle, so the Suffragettes decided to take it to the states and amend all the state constitutions, one by one.
+As Ms. Catt tells it and to no one’s surprise the Senate was the biggest obstacle, so the Suffragettes decided to take it to the states and amend all the state constitutions, one by one.

 The constitutional amendment that finally did pass Congress bore Anthony’s name.
 It came up before the House of Representatives in 1918 with the two-thirds votes needed for passage barely within reach.
 One congressman who had been in the hospital for six months had himself carted to the floor so he could support suffrage.
 Another, who had just broken his shoulder, refused to have it set for fear he’d be too late to be counted.
 Representative Frederick Hicks of New York had been at the bedside of his dying wife but left at her urging to support the cause.
 He provided the final, crucial vote, and then returned home for her funeral.